Category Archives: Greek Royals

 Lady Brandram and her husband with their son (held by Princess Marina, Duchess of Kent). photo: Par Queen Luisa — Collection particulière, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=6430088

 Katherine lived a relatively quiet life in England, mostly out of the public eye other than an occasional royal event.
-She retained close ties to her Greek relatives, both at home and in Britain, and often joined them for family functions such as christenings and memorial services.
+She retained close ties to her Greek relatives and often joined them for family functions such as christenings and memorial services.
 One of her last public appearances was at a Service of Thanksgiving at St. George’s Chapel in Windsor, England for the Duke of Edinburgh’s 80th birthday in 2001.

-In her later years, she joined her nephew King Constantine II and niece Princess Irene in a legal battle against the Greek Republic over properties that had been confiscated.
-The Greek monarchy was abolished in 1974 and the royal family’s properties and assets were confiscated.
+In her later years, Katherine joined her nephew King Constantine II and her niece Princess Irene in a legal battle against the Greek Republic over properties that had been confiscated.
+The Greek monarchy was abolished in 1974 and the royal family’s properties and assets had been confiscated.
 Five years later, the confiscation decree was abolished, and the properties were returned.
 These included Tatoi Palace, Mon Repos on the Island of Corfu, and the Royal Estate at Polydendri, of which Katherine was a co-owner.
 However, the properties were again confiscated in 1994.
 At that time, Katherine, Constantine, and Irene filed a complaint before the European Court of Human Rights.
-After a long battle, in 2000 the Court ordered the Greek government to compensate the Greek Royal Family.
+In 2001, after a long legal battle, the Court ordered the Greek government to compensate the Greek Royal Family.
 The decision was confirmed upon appeal in 2002 and Katherine received 300,000 Euros.

 Tomb of Princess Katherine, Lady Brandram at Tatoi Palace. photo: By Kostisl – Own work, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=25383440